DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 **Phase I: The Golden Age of the Gardeners**

-"In the beginning," Dr. Chen explained, "there was a unified project overseen by the **Werdh-anes**—the Architect class, the Titans.
+"In the beginning," Dr. Chen explained, "there was a unified project overseen by **The Gardeners**—the Architect class, the Titans.
 They designed the Human Experiment and created two specialized, benevolent agent classes to administer it."

 He drew two circles on the board.

-**The *Gneh-tah* (The Scientist/Teacher Class):**
+**The Sages (The Scientist/Teacher Class):**
 - Original Name: The *Apkallu*, the Seven Sages
 - Function: Keepers of the Tree of Knowledge
 - Role: Humanity's educators—patient professors, librarians, scientists
 - Relationship to Humanity: Mentors, teachers, guides

-**The *Bene Elohim* (The Guardian/Administrator Class):**
+**The Guardians (The Guardian/Administrator Class):**
 - Original Name: The "Sons of the Gods"—the *Igigi* in their unfallen state
 - Function: Wielders of the Tree of Life
 - Role: Humanity's protectors and energy managers—charismatic leaders, guardians
 - Relationship to Humanity: Guardians, protectors, charismatic leaders

 "The original plan was perfect," Dr. Chen continued.
-"The two classes worked in harmony.
-The *Gneh-tah* provided wisdom, the *Bene Elohim* provided life force and security.
+"The two classes worked in harmony. **The Sages** provided wisdom, **The Guardians** provided life force and security.
 Humanity, guided by both, would evolve into an integrated species, mastering both Knowledge and Life."

 Dr. Morrison looked up from her data.
 "The Edenic state.
 That's what we're seeing in the early genetic modifications—a collaborative, nurturing approach."

 "Exactly.
-There were no '*Reges*' yet, only the benevolent *Bene Elohim*."
+There were no **Rulers** yet, only the benevolent **Guardians**."

 ## Phase II: The Fall - The Rebellion of the Guardians